 Consolidation can also help borrowers get more affordable payment terms.
 When you can pay fewer interest fees, you keep more money in your pocket.
 You can use the extra cash to start an emergency fund or pay down your personal debt.
 Paying down your debt quickly can help you save even more and help you earn your financial freedom sooner.

 A consolidation loan is any financing plan that gives you enough money to combine your debt and pay it off over time.
-The best loan for you depends on the type of debt you have and your preferred repayment plan.
+The best loan for nurses and other healthcare workers depends on the type of debt they have and their preferred repayment plan.

 Balance Transfer Loans